 What should HR do if a background check reveals information that may affect the hiring decision?

 Answer: If potentially disqualifying information is uncovered, HR should conduct an individualized assessment.
-This involves considering the nature and gravity of the offense, the time elapsed since the offense, and its relevance to the job role.
+Consider the nature and gravity of the offense, the time elapsed, and its relevance to the job role.
 The candidate should be allowed to review the findings, provide additional context, or dispute inaccuracies.
-Any adverse action based on the background check must be communicated to the candidate along with a copy of the report and a summary of their rights under the FCRA.
+Any adverse action based on the background check must be communicated to the candidate, along with a copy of the report and a summary of their rights under the FCRA.